Spiritual Guide, Teacher

 As we realize that psychology alone cannot hold the weight of our existential questions, we often look to the sky.

-The oldest continuous astrological tradition is Vedic astrology, also known as Sidereal or Jyotish - see image middle ring zodiac.
-It is anchored to the constellations as they actually appear, using the twelve zodiac groupings in relation to the greater structure of the galaxy.
-In the 1990s, more precise sky mapping revealed that these constellations are not equal in size.
-True Sidereal astrology, outer ring, takes this into account, adjusting for those differences and even recognizing a thirteenth constellation, Ophiuchus.Western Tropical astrology follows a different approach.
-It is no longer tied to the visible stars, but instead to the cycle of the seasons.
+The oldest continuous astrological tradition is Vedic astrology, also known as Sidereal or Jyotish, shown as the middle ring of the zodiac in the image.
+It is anchored to the constellations as they actually appear, using the twelve zodiac groupings in relation to the larger structure of the galaxy.
+In the 1990s, more precise sky mapping showed that these constellations are not equal in size.
+True Sidereal astrology, represented by the outer ring, accounts for these differences and even includes a thirteenth constellation, Ophiuchus.
+Western Tropical astrology takes a different approach.
+It is no longer tied to the visible stars, but instead follows the cycle of the seasons.
 Each year, it begins the zodiac with Aries at the spring equinox in March.

 When you compare these systems, they do not line up.
 The Tropical zodiac, inner ring, does not match the Sidereal or True Sidereal positions, and the gap between them continues to grow.
 Right now, that difference is about 24 degrees.
 This shift comes from the slow movement of the Earth itself, known as precession, where the planet gently changes its orientation over a period of about 26,000 years.
 This "wobble" means our North Star, Polaris, will also change over this cycle.
-The animation illustrates this more clearly.
-Credit Spitz Fulldome planetariums for the animation.
-The red line represents Aries on the spring equinox as it moves thousands of years through the cycle.

 Western Tropical offers a poetic and seasonal blueprint of the ego — insight into personality through Sun, Moon, and Rising signs.
 Vedic Jyotish strips away the psychological vocabulary and becomes a cosmic ledger of karma, shifting the question from who we feel like we are to what our soul actually signed up to experience.
 I am an Aries in Western and Pisces in Vedic/True.
 Rahu in my 8th house has been rough.
 It’s taken time to move through the Aries persona and arrive at the deeper purpose of my Piscean soul.